thesunnysinha/website-1/README.md

 1. Setup the [API](https://github.com/WarzoneMC/api) and a Spigot server connected to the API running the [TGM](https://github.com/WarzoneMC/Warzone) plugin configured and running correctly.
 The API is what the website relies on to get info like player stats and match info.

-2. Make sure you have Node.js installed on the server.
-Run `yarn` (or `npm install`) to install all of the dependencies.
+2. Make sure you have Node.js installed on the server.Then,Run `yarn` (or `npm install`) to install all of the dependencies.

 3. Create a `config.json` file **in the src/ directory** that looks like this: